-½ teaspoon dried thyme
+- ½ teaspoon dried thyme

 - Trim and wash the cauliflower.
 Chop it into bite-size pieces.

-- Place the cauliflower in a microwave-safe bowl with 1 tablespoon water.
+- Place the cauliflower in a microwave-safe bowl with 1 tablespoon of water.
 Cover tightly with a microwave-safe plate.
 Microwave on high until almost tender, about 4 minutes.
 Drain.

 - Heat the oil in a large (14-inch) nonstick skillet over medium-high heat.
 Add the cauliflower and sprinkle it with the seasonings.